Ethics and compliance in healthcare hippa

 Document 1

 For healthcare practitioners, the code of ethics defines what is right, wrong, and bad decisions which cannot be implemented at the workplace.
 When an organization upholds a good code of ethics, their employees will strive for excellence and produce the best work at their workplace (Principles of Medical Ethics, 1995-2014).
 On the contrary, compliance refers to minimizing misconduct by abiding by the laws set to regulate professional conduct (Dubovitskaya et al. In the healthcare industry, healthcare practitioners are required to uphold the highest level of security and privacy when handling patients’ data.
 The Healthcare Insurance Portability and Accountability Act of 1996 (HIPAA) was passed into law by President Clinton to set standards on how healthcare professionals should manage and share a patient’s health records (Maradiegue, 2012).
+Additionally, the HIPAA regulations do not prohibit medical practitioners from sharing information of the patient provided appropriate measures are put in place (The U.

 Sign up to view the full document!